 Photo courtesy of HomeVisit.

-See other articles related to: georgetown housing market, georgetown home prices, georgetown
+See other articles related to: georgetown, georgetown home prices, georgetown housing market

-This article originally published at http://dc.urbanturf.com/articles/blog/georgetown-the-competition-is-back/18123
+This article originally published at https://dc.urbanturf.com/articles/blog/georgetown-the-competition-is-back/18123.

 Most Popular...
 This Week • Last 30 Days • Ever